A True American Story of Love & Sacrifice

 Every day, more voices from the Greatest Generation fall silent forever.

-Captain Neal Waggoner stormed Utah Beach on June 6, 1944 — and then he wrote home to Ruth and baby Bill.
+Captain Neal Waggoner stormed Utah Beach on June 6, 1944 — and then he wrote home.
 His letters survive.
 They carry his voice, his love, and his courage across eight decades.
 From John Waggoner standing guard beside George Washington in 1776, to young men and women in uniform today — this family's story is America's story.
 By reading this book, you keep that voice alive.

 250